 "We host the only clinical laboratory scientist training program in Orange County,” says Lauzier.
 “Every year, we provide 10 students with written, didactic, and practical training to become licensed clinical lab scientists—and they’re trained right in the lab, so they have access to the most advanced equipment and leading-edge professionals in the field."

-UC Irvine’s Laboratory Medicine Building is the first in the nation to offer a novel diagnostic test for the HER-2 gene present in breast cancer patients.
+The Laboratory Medicine Building is the first in the nation to offer a novel diagnostic test for the HER-2 gene present in breast cancer patients.
 It’s also one of only a dozen or so labs in the country using microarray technology diagnostically to study gene expression in the development of disease.
-What’s more, UC Irvine’s Laboratory Medicine Building facilitates the use of state-of-the-art DNA sequencing platforms, which allow for the development and implementation of a wide range of new tests.
+What’s more, it facilitates the use of state-of-the-art DNA sequencing platforms, which allow for the development and implementation of a wide range of new tests.

 "We process one million lab tests every year and within each of those tests, we might have half a dozen results," says Lauzier.
 "That’s approximately 10 million pieces of information produced by our lab every year."
 Beyond the actual test result itself, trending and outcomes analysis are an important role for lab results.

-What’s more, UC Irvine serves as a referral lab for skilled nursing facilities, state and county facilities, community clinics and hospitals, and clinical trial and research programs.
-Together, these outside providers represent about 23 percent of the lab’s total volume.
-In addition to these pathology services, UC Irvine also provides mobile radiology when requested.
+The lab also works with skilled nursing facilities, state and county facilities, community clinics and hospitals, and clinical trial and research programs.
+Together, these outside providers represent about 23% of the lab’s total volume.
+In addition to these pathology services, the lab provides mobile radiology when requested.
 UCI Health personnel travel to these providers to perform radiological procedures and collect specimens at the patients’ bedsides.
-The phlebotomists and technicians then transport patient samples and electronically transmit X-ray images to UC Irvine for analysis by our board-certified radiologists.
+The phlebotomists and technicians then transport patient samples and electronically transmit X-ray images for analysis by our board-certified radiologists.